learn-co-curriculum/java-chained-conditional/README.md

 Whew!
 You just passed!
 ```

-Note: We can have as many `else-if` statements within an `if/else-if/else` block
+We mentioned before how we can have as many `else if` statements within an
-of code.
-Consider this example:
+`if/else if/else` block of code.
+Let's look at an example with multiple
+`else if` statements:

 ```java
 if (grade >= 90) {